Next Start

 Mobile Diesel Mechanic Job Description

-• Getting a job assignment from the general manager
+• Getting a job assignment from the general manager.

-• Heading out to the client to perform a repair or to do maintenance, which may include running diagnostic tests, replacing vehicle engines and repairing transmissions and braking systems
+• Heading out to the client to perform a repair or to do maintenance, which may include running diagnostic tests, replacing vehicle engines and repairing transmissions and braking systems.

-Mobile diesel mechanics may not always work the typical 9-to-5 job schedule.
 If you crave flexibility, you might be interested in a mobile diesel technician job because it could involve working nights and/or weekends, if that’s what you’re looking for.

 Some mobile diesel mechanics form their own mobile diesel mechanic businesses, which allows them to control their workload and schedule.

 All mobile diesel mechanics need to have excellent communication skills, since they’re dealing directly with clients.
-They also need to be physically fit, because they’re working with tools and heavy equipment.
+They also need to be physically fit because they’re working with tools and heavy equipment.

-How to Become a Mobile Diesel Mechanic
+How To Become a Mobile Diesel Mechanic

 Mobile diesel mechanics have the same knowledge that a diesel mechanic working in a shop would.
-For those who want to be hired on as a mobile diesel mechanic, the U.S. Bureau of Labor Statistics (BLS) reports employers prefer to hire applicants who have completed postsecondary diesel engine repair training.
-Trade school graduates already have the knowledge to start an entry-level career as a diesel mechanic and can require less immediate on-the-job training to get started.
+For those who want to be hired as a mobile diesel mechanic, the U.S. Bureau of Labor Statistics (BLS) reports employers prefer to hire applicants who have completed postsecondary diesel engine repair training.
+Trade school graduates already have the knowledge to start an entry-level job as a diesel mechanic and can require less immediate on-the-job training to get started.

 Diesel student works on an engine in a UTI lab.